Dr. Oz made reputation as a surgeon, a fortune as a salesman

 In a statement, Usana said any suggestion of wrongdoing was “misleading, incorrect or just false” and referred a reporter to statements that the company has made in required disclosures to the Securities and Exchange Commission.
 The AP has reviewed those documents.

-With the gloss of Oprah Winfrey’s approval early, Oz was a fixture on television, hosting his show for 13 seasons.
-It also led to a net worth valued between $100 million and $315 million, according to a federal financial disclosure he filed this year, which gives dollar values in ranges but does not provides specific figures.
+With the gloss of Oprah Winfrey’s approval, Oz was a fixture on television, hosting his show for 13 seasons.
+It also led to a net worth valued between $100 million and $315 million, according to a federal financial disclosure he filed this year, which gives dollar values in ranges but does not provide specific figures.

 Once in the business of trying to attract viewers, Oz took most of those episodes offline after announcing his campaign last November.
 Those who worked on the production were required to sign a nondisclosure agreement that prohibits them from discussing the show’s arrangements with its advertisers, as well as “Dr. Oz and/or his business or private life,” according to a copy obtained by the AP.